catcombo/go-staticfiles/README.md

     **Pros**: Collecting files runs automatically every time the program starts.

     **Cons**: Collecting files need a time.
-Thus, the application is running but is not accept incoming connections until collecting is finished.
+Thus, the application is running but is not accept incoming connections until copying and processing is finished.

-For use in templates, define a static files prefix and register the template function for resolving files in the storage at the original relative path:
+To use in templates, define a static files prefix and register a template function to resolve storage file path from its original relative file path:
 ```go
 staticFilesPrefix := "/static/"
 staticFilesRoot := "output/dir"